ypzhaang/student-performance-prediction/README.md

 # student-performance-prediction
-This code is for the papers:
-Graphs Regularized Robust Matrix Factorization and Its Application on Student Grade Prediction
+This code is for "Yupei Zhang, Yue Yun, Huan Dai, Jiaqi Cui, and Xuequn Shang.
+Graphs Regularized Robust Matrix Factorization and Its Application on Student Grade Prediction.
+Applied Science, 2020"

-co-author:Yupei Zhang, Yue Yun, Huan Dai, Jiaqi Cui, Xuequn Shang

 Note: the data and the code should be in the same dictory